top of page

 • Witness signatures in addition to notarization

-If even one required signature is absent, the entire document may be rejected.
+If even one is missing, the document may be rejected.

 2. Incorrect Dates